embEDUx/documentation/usage/linux/README.md

 ### User patches
-Any files that need to be added to the kernel sources need to be in the root folder of the *platform* branch and follow the format and naming scheme of a patch.
+Any files that need to be added to the kernel sources need to be in the root folder of the *platform* branch and follow the format and naming schema of a patch.

 ### Environment variables